Publish Date: 09/03/2022

 Football was part of BertJones’ life from a young age.
 His dad, Dub Jones, was a receiver on some legendary Browns teams, coached by Paul Brown.
 Instead of summer vacations, Jones was at Browns training camp.
 He became a star at LSU, a top draft pick and an NFL MVP.
-In 1976 Jones was the star of the National Football league; he was so good that Joe Namath, when asked in 1976 who was the best quarterback in the NFL, immediately responded that it was Bert Jones.
+In 1976 Jones was the National Football League star; he was so good that when asked in 1976 who was the best quarterback in the NFL, Joe Namath immediately responded that it was Bert Jones.
 When asked outside of Tom Brady who was the best quarterback he had ever seen, Bill Belichick responded with Bert Jones.
 Now, if you are under the age of 40, you have probably never heard of Bert Jones, and that’s a shame because he was a great quarterback and as tough as they come.
+Check out the top football betting strategies.

 Joe Burrow was not the first great quarterback in LSU history that would go to Bert Jones, who had a cannon for an arm, and he was very athletic to go with that arm.
 Jones could do it all and usually did.
 He had some run-ins at LSU with head coach Charlie McClendon but started the last 15 games at LSU, winning 12 of them and finishing 4th in the Heisman Trophy voting.
 Jones was expected to be the first player chosen in the 1973 NFL draft but went to the Baltimore Colts with the second pick in the draft.
 The Colts needed somebody to take over the quarterbacking duties from the legendary Johnny Unitas, and Jones was seen as a perfect fit.